The Real Purpose of Gap Analysis

 - Double checking that goals fulfill SMS requirements (desirable state)

-- Realizing that reaching goals takes time, unexpected things happen and that your plan should account for this
+- Realizing that reaching goals takes time, unexpected things happen, and that your plan should account for this

-Finally, make sure you set realistic expectations will involve consistently following up to ensure that your schedule is being followed.
+Finally, making sure you set realistic expectations will involve consistently following up to ensure that your schedule is being followed.
 Of course, we are all human and there are many factors outside of our control - so the schedule will slip.

 That's okay, and to be expected.